 There may be times when you don’t feel listened to or feel like decisions are being made for you without any consideration of your thoughts, feelings or opinion.
-This is where disability advocates can play a vital role.
+This is where disability advocates can play a vital role

 When a problem arises it can be hard to speak up and take control of how you want to live your life.
-This can be particularly difficult if the concerns you have are about care or services that you are relying on for meeting your most basic needs.
+This can be particularly difficult if the concerns you have are about supports or services that you are relying on for meeting your most basic needs.

-Many people find it difficult to raise a complaint or concern but it is important to address your concerns early and not leaving it to escalate.
+Many people find it difficult to raise a complaint or concern but it is important to address your concerns early and not leave it to escalate.
 This is where a disability advocate can play an important role.

 Disability advocates can act as a voice for people with disability by campaigning for social change, equal rights and opportunity.
 This can include speaking, acting or writing on behalf of the interests of a person or group in order to protect, promote and defend their welfare or justice.